Asymptotics of shortest filling closed multi-geodesics: From shortest filling graphs to filling closed multi-geodesics

 \section{From shortest filling graphs to filling closed multi-geodesics}

-In this section, a filling closed multi-curve is constructed using the shortest filling graph in the former section.
+In this section, a filling closed multi-curve is constructed using the shortest filling graph in Section \ref{sec:short_gph}.
 The length of the closed multi-curve is bounded from above by the length of the graph.

-\begin{definition} Let $G \in \mathcal{G}$ be a graph embedded in $X$, with geodesic edges, satisfying that $X \backslash G$ are convex polygons.
+\begin{definition} Let $G \in \mathcal{G}$ be a graph embedded in $X\in \mathcal{M}_g$, with geodesic edges, satisfying that $X \backslash G$ are convex polygons.
 Join the mid-points of neighboring edges of $G$ by geodesics, then we get a $4$-valent graph $\mathcal{D}(G)$.
 We define $\mathcal{D}(G)$ as the {\em dual $4$-valent graph} of $G$. \end{definition}

 A $4$-valent graph embedded in a surface can be treated as a union of closed curves on $X$ (see Figure \ref{fig:midptgph} for an illustration).
 In general, the $4$-valent graph $\mathcal{D}(G)$ may contain contractible curves and may not be in its minimal position (Figure \ref{fig:bigon}).
 However, \begin{proposition} If $G_0$ is the graph that realizes the minimal length in $\mathcal{G}$, then \begin{enumerate} \item each closed curve in its dual $4$-valent graph $\mathcal{D}(G_0)$ is homotopically non-trivial. \item The curves in $\mathcal{D}(G_0)$ are in minimal position. \item The dual $4$-valent graph $\mathcal{D}(G_0)$ is isotopic to a filling set of closed geodesics in $X$. \end{enumerate} \end{proposition}